Sometimes a mole is a mole. Other times, it’s cancerous. How can you tell the difference?

 Moles are common, even in children.
 Some darken, others remain light in color.
 Almost every adult has a mole, and some have as many as 40 on their skin.
 But moles can also be indicators of melanoma, a form of skin cancer.

-David Peng, MD, MPH, chair of the Department of Dermatology at the Keck School of Medicine of USC, recommends seeing a dermatologist if you have any concerns about a mole.
+David Peng, MD, MPH, a dermatologist at Keck Medicine of USC and chair and professor of clinical dermatology at the Keck School of Medicine of USC, recommends seeing a dermatologist if you have any concerns about a mole.

 “We are trained to identify moles that may be indications of skin cancer,” Peng details, in an interview with media site ATTN.